cghercoias/openwrt-ix2-dl/README.md

 Installation instructions (modified from the ix2-200):
 This runs OpenWrt from ram to allow sysupgrade to install to nand.

-1. download initramfs-uImage image and sysupgrade image, copy into tftp server or ext2 formatted usb drive
+1. Download initramfs-uImage and sysupgrade images, copy them on your tftp server (or ext2 formatted usb drive) (i.e `openwrt-21-02-defconfig-kirkwood-lenovo_ix2-dl-initramfs-uImage` and `openwrt-21-02-full-kirkwood-lenovo_ix2-dl-squashfs-sysupgrade.bin`)
-2. access uboot environment with serial cable and run
+2. After power on, while connected over console (115200, N, 8, 1), hit any key to stop the boot process.
+This is the uboot environment, run the following commands, one at the time:
 ```
     setenv mainlineLinux yes
     setenv console 'console=ttyS0,115200'